 Nutrition Notes

-While folklore has long regarded dates for their ability to remedy everything from a sore throat to a toothache, no studies have yet to confirm these claims.
+Folklore has long regarded dates for their ability to remedy everything from a sore throat to a toothache, but studies have yet to confirm these claims.
 What is known, however, is that dates are nutritious.
 They provide a good source of fibre and potassium, a mineral that helps maintain healthy blood pressure.

 Since dried fruit is dehydrated and more concentrated than its fresh counterpart, it delivers more calories and nutrients gram for gram.